Frequently Asked Questions

 Q: What if I need a replacement tube?

-A: Replacement air tubes are available on the store.
+store.
 The tube can easily be replaced by you.

 Q: Standard traffic counts are done for weeks or months at a time.
 Why does TrafficCOM only count only hours at a time?